 How to Apply

-Applicants must send an electronic letter of application, Curriculum Vitae and names of three references by September 4, 2017 to Steve Myers, Professor and Chair of Biology (email@example.com).
+Applicants must send an electronic letter of application, Curriculum Vitae and names of three references to Suzanne Shivnen at firstname.lastname@example.org.
 Candidates selected for interviews will be required to send an official transcript from the institution where they received their highest degree.
-At the time of interview, candidates are encouraged to bring a portfolio demonstrating their breadth and quality of teaching experience
+At the time of interview, candidates are encouraged to bring a portfolio demonstrating their breadth and quality of teaching experience.

 This position is covered under the collective bargaining agreement between the U-M and the Lecturers Employee Organization, AFL-CIO, which contains and settles all matters with respect to wages, benefits, hours and other terms and conditions of employment.